 Because this essay was posted to a moderated newsgroup, it has also become associated with two other individuals.
 In some of the above references, one or both of them are incorrectly listed as authors.

 Update, 2002: I had a discussion about this article with my wife and we decided to do a search with Google.
-We found 150 references, the bulk of which are archived copies, but also found half a dozen citations in research papers about the web and translations in German, Swedish, French, Chinese, Japanese, Korean, Porteguese, Polish, Romanian, Ukrainian, and Macedonian.
+We found 150 references, the bulk of which are archived copies, but also found half a dozen citations in research papers about the web and translations in Portuguese, Polish, Romanian, Ukrainian, and Macedonian, German, Swedish, French, Chinese, Japanese, and Korean.

 I am very happy to have this article distributed as widely as possible (in 1984 I did not imagine how widely the web would make such distribution possible!).
 I only ask that my name be included as part of the article.
 Also, if you see a version without my name, or with other authors incorrectly listed, please let me know so I can try to correct the mistake.